saleemullahkhansaleem/mhs/README.md

-# MHS Tech Venture Pvt Ltd
+# MHS Tech Ventures Pvt Ltd

 ## Overview

-MHS Tech Venture is a software house company based in Islamabad, Pakistan.
+MHS Tech Ventures is a software house company based in Islamabad, Pakistan.
 We specialize in providing global solutions for software consultancy, web development, mobile app development, and portal management systems.
 Our mission is to help businesses worldwide achieve success through innovative and scalable software solutions.

 ## Services